Debido1/SUPERSTORE/README.md

 ### Data Sources

-Superstore : The primary dataset used for this analysis is the "Account cleaned.xlsx" file, containing detailed information about each transaction made for a specific period of time.
+Superstore : The primary dataset used for this analysis is the "superstore_final_dataset.xlsx" file, containing detailed information about each transaction made for a specific period of time.

 ### Tools